beakerbrowser/beakerbrowser.com/_docs/dat/intro.md

 Dat does not use a global blockchain or Proof-of-Work consensus.
 It is an eventually-consistent network, where each archive is controlled by its private-key holder.

+#### Compaction

+Decentralized protocols often have a problem with "unbounded growth."
+Without a way to decide what information can be deleted, the dataset grows in size indefinitely.

+In Dat, [Compaction](https://en.wikipedia.org/wiki/Data_compaction) will be implemented with an automatic milestone that's written every N messages.
+When the milestone is reached, the full current state of the Dat will be rewritten to the log.
+This will enable peers to seek to a modulo-N position to read the current state, thereby avoiding unbounded growth.

 <hr class="nomargin">

 ### Security Properties